Blotch3D/Blotch3D/README.md

 3. Open the Visual Studio solution file (Blotch3D.sln).

-4. Set "Build/Configuration Manager/Active Solution" to 'x64' if it
-    isn't that already.

-5. Build and run the example projects.
+4. Build and run the example projects.
+(For other platforms, you'll need the appropriate Visual Studio add-on, and you will need to create a separate project for that platform.)

-6. See IntelliSense comments for reference documentation.
+5. Use IntelliSense to see the reference documentation, or view the Doxygen output in "Blotch3D\_Reference\_Manual.pdf".

 Introduction
 ------------